The kids have been homeschooling for 5 minutes and you’re already tearing your hair out!

 - Don’t become the study police

-What you are going to witness during this study period will be students that are unmotivated and ultimately disinterested in what they are doing.
+What you are going to witness during this study period will be students that are demotivated and ultimately disinterested in what they are doing.
 Hong Kong students were thrust into online classrooms with nary a moment to assess what was happening.
-Despite all efforts – and the fact that they were often on webcams – many fell asleep during class time, in full view of students and class teachers.
+Despite all efforts – and the fact that they were often on webcams – many fell asleep during class time, in full view of students and teachers.

 - Break times/lunch times